prvdmwrong/prvdmwrong/docs/reference/index.md

 - :octicons-package-16: **Constructors**

-    The cube icon is utilized to signify a constructor, a special type of function responsible for creating and initializing objects.
+    The cube icon is denotes a constructor, a special type of function for creating and initializing objects.

 - :octicons-list-ordered-16: **Enumerations**

-      The list icon denotes an enumerations, which represent a set of named constants.
+      The list icon denotes an enumeration, which represent a set of named constants.

 - :octicons-code-16: **Functions**

-    The code icon represents a function, a fundamental building block of code that encapsulates a specific task or calculation.
+    The code icon denotes a function, fundamental primitives that runs a specific task.

 - :octicons-workflow-16: **Hooks**